A sex symbol of the food world

 Additional health benefits of cherries

 These little stone fruits are a source of several other vitamins and minerals, including potassium, which is essential for producing sexual hormones.
+This might be one of the biggest cherry benefits for men.
 Additionally, their quercetin content has antihistaminic attributes.
+This isn’t directly beneficial to your sexual health but this benefit of cherries could help you feel good.

 Another one of the benefits of cherries is their potential to improve athletic performance.
 In a controlled study using endurance runners, it was revealed that eating cherries increased race times.